Make a reusable Navigation component

-Now that you have the same HTML written in multiple pages of your Astro site, let’s replace that duplicated content with a reusable Astro component!
+Now that you have the same HTML written in multiple pages of your Astro site, it’s time to replace that duplicated content with a reusable Astro component!

 Get ready to…